Prolific creation is the idea that the way to increase the quality of your work is to be more prolific, and increase the quantity of it.

 - Trying to predict how your work will land is like timing the stock market: impossible.
 The only way to increase your odds is to increase your number of consistent swings.

-Prolific creation requires shipping your work, and can be a form of learning in public.
+Prolific creation requires shipping your work, and can be a form of learn in public.

 Prolific creation helps you get more reps in against Resistance, however I don't think it ever gets easier.

 Prolific creation was one of the themes that emerged organically from season one of Production Ready.
 From the season summary: